SophieArjevanidze/Sophiearjevanidze.github.io/_pages/projects.md

 ---
-title: "Projects"
+title: "About"
-permalink: /Projects/
+permalink: /about/
-layout: single
+layout: default
-author_profile: true
 ---

 Hi, I'm Kaelen!